Picking a Healthy Lifestyle that Works for You DLS blog

 Picking a Healthy Lifestyle that Works for You

-Most of us want to be healthier – we want to eat better, be more active, and have more energy daily.
-It’s not for lack of desire for change that has led to the United States’ shocking obesity rate (66% of adults).
-Rather, it’s a combination of lack of knowledge and frustration with the overwhelming information available online.
-It’s almost impossible to open any news site without seeing headlines about the latest, greatest diet and fitness trends: Studies show a low-fat diet is the best way to lose weight on one site may be countered by Studies show a low-carb, high-fat diet is the way to shed those pounds.
+Most of us want to be healthier – eat better, be more active, and have more energy daily.
+It’s not a lack of desire for change that has led to the United States’ shocking obesity rate (66% of adults).
+Rather, it’s a combination of lack of knowledge and frustration with the overwhelming online information.
+It’s almost impossible to open any news site without seeing headlines about the latest, greatest diet and fitness trends: Studies show a low-fat diet is the best way to lose weight on one site may be countered by Studies show that a low-carb, high-fat diet is the way to shed those pounds.
 South Beach diet!
 Cookie diet!
 Go Paleo!
 Gluten-free!
-Many, many promises of changes to your health – and weight – but how to know who or what to trust?
+Many promises of changes to your health – and weight – but how do you know who or what to trust?

-Fortunately, there are a lot of very basic, very common sense steps you can take to improve your health, energy, and, if needed, weight.
+Fortunately, there are many basic, common-sense steps you can take to improve your health, energy, and, if needed, weight.

 Though the Department of Health and Human Services currently recommends that adults (18-64 years of age) get at least 150 minutes of moderate-intensity aerobic physical activity each week, as little as 5-10 minutes/day can decrease your risk of certain diseases and help you along the road to fitness.
 You can also break your exercise up into 10-minute intervals throughout the day if time is an issue.